NLnetLabs/cascade/README.md

 [![Documentation Status](https://app.readthedocs.org/projects/cascade-signer/badge/?version=latest)](https://cascade.docs.nlnetlabs.nl/)
 [![Mastodon Follow](https://img.shields.io/mastodon/follow/114692612288811644?domain=social.nlnetlabs.nl&style=social)](https://social.nlnetlabs.nl/@nlnetlabs)

-Cascade is a flexible DNSSEC signing pipeline.
+Cascade is a friendly DNSSEC signing pipeline.

 An [alpha release](https://github.com/NLnetLabs/cascade/releases) is available now, we encourage you to test it.
 Read our [comprehensive documentation](https://cascade.docs.nlnetlabs.nl/) to get started.
 Based on your feedback, we will continue work to offer a production grade release of Cascade in the first half of 2026.
 Please do *not* use the current codebase in production.